Case Companion - Adult

 If criminal charges are issued, the criminal process (described in more detail below) will begin.
 If no one has been arrested yet, an arrest warrant can still be issued by a judge.

 Please note that sometimes if a defendant is contacted by police outside of Oregon they may not be arrested even though they have an outstanding warrant.
-If you know the location of a defendant with an outstanding warrant you can contact the police to to let them know.
+If you know the location of a defendant with an outstanding warrant you can contact the police to let them know.
 This may help with making an arrest.
-You can also call the Multnomah County Courts during business hours at (503) 988-3235 to check if an arrest warrant is active.

 Frequently Asked Questions+ What's the status of the investigation?

 Some cases require more extensive investigations.
 To check on the status of an investigation or to request a copy of a police report you should contact the police agency investigating the crime.
-In some instances police agencies will not release police reports during an active investigation or open criminal case.
+In most cases police agencies will not release police reports during an active investigation or open criminal case.
 Click here for a list of police agencies in Multnomah County.

 What happens during prosecution